 Why Multifamily Is Different

-When you own a single family rental, your property value depends on what similar houses around you sell for.
+When you own a single family rental versus a multifamily property, your property value depends on what similar houses around you sell for.
 You can’t really control that.

 But apartment buildings?
 Totally different game.